THE MANDARIN ORIENTAL BANGKOK

 with a clean air, the once so animated Oriental jazz-club looks

 like as aseptic as a Swiss clinic...
-Ironically the Habanos shop, with a selection of
+Ironically the Habanos shop, with

 the best tobaccos from Cuba, stands next door!